ultradaoto/hybrid-coach/videostream.md

 [EnhancedWS] Room ROOM_ID now has X participants
 ```

+✅ **CONFIRMED WORKING**: Enhanced WebSocket connection is working correctly!
+- AI Orb successfully connects to `/ws-simple/{roomId}`
+- Receives `user-joined` messages from Coach/Client
+- Coach/Client can see AI Orb in participant list
+- Speaking indicators work for all participants

 ### 3. Common Issues and Solutions

 **Issue**: AI Orb not connecting to WebSocket